The Process of Adopting a Child in Virginia

 Adoptions Together opened its Virginia office in 2004.
 Each year, we provide counseling about adoption to more than 400 birth parents and adoptive families.
+Learn more about how to adopt a child in Virginia below.

 Overview of Virginia Adoption Law

-In Virginia, children can be adopted either with the assistance of a licensed adoption agency or through a direct parental placement between a birth and adoptive family.
+In Virginia, you can adopt a child either with the assistance of a licensed adoption agency or through a direct parental placement between a birth and adoptive family.
 Adoptions Together is a licensed, nonprofit, private child placement agency in Virginia, so we follow the law and procedures relating to adoption from a licensed adoption agency.
 A birth parent who wishes to place his or her child for adoption with the help of a licensed agency executes an entrustment agreement.
 The entrustment terminates the birth parents parental rights and authorizes the agency to place the child for adoption.
 Once the child has been placed with the adoptive parents for 6 months, the adoptive parents may petition the court to finalize the adoption and request that the agency give its consent to the finalization.

 How long does a birth parent have to revoke an entrustment?